 - Use name tags.

-- Start the meeting by thanking everyone for coming and acknowledge any new leaders or volunteers.
+- Start the meeting by thanking everyone for coming and welcoming any new leaders or volunteers.
 Remind volunteers that what they are doing is important and how much they are appreciated.

 Engage Your Audience

-- Have a round-table topic at every meeting.
+- Incorporate a round-table topic at every meeting to encourage peer learning.

-- Invite speakers to the meeting.
-(Troops or individual Girl Scouts can talk about an event they are planning, Highest Award they are working on, or an experience they want to share.)
+- Invite speakers to the meeting, e.g. troops or individual Girl Scouts to talk about an event they are planning, Highest Award they are working on, or an experience they want to share.

 Make the Time Productive